Snazzie/PlexOnArm/README.md

 ## Usage

-1. Launch the PlexOnArm application
+1. Launch the Plex On Tauri application
 2. Click "Continue to Plex" on the welcome screen
 3. Log in to your Plex account
 4. Enjoy your media in a dedicated desktop application!